Published

 The business impact is immediate.

-That is why service history, inspection records, notes, and recurring maintenance need to stay easy to review.
+That is why service history, inspection records, notes, rental records, files, and recurring maintenance need to stay easy to review.

-A better way to manage one vehicle or many
+A better way to manage one rental vehicle or many

 iMaintain helps keep each vehicle organized with: